 The Sippel Site is a homestead of approximately 0.3 acres that will be impacted by the Passing Lane, Hybrid and 4-lane On-Alignment Alternatives.
 Initial archaeological investigations have been completed, a Data Recovery Plan was prepared (April 2007), and WisDOT has completed consultation with interested parties.
 Data recovery occurred between September 29 and October 24, 2014.
-A January 2018 archaeological studies status assessment for WIS 23 indicated the field investigations associated with the data recovery efforts at the Sippel Site have been completed and the results are currently under review by the State Historic Preservation Office.
+A January 2018 archaeological studies status assessment for WIS 23 indicated the field investigations associated with the data recovery efforts at the Sippel Site have been completed.
+The assessment was approved by SHPO.
+The signed Section 106 form and signed MOA are provided in Section 4 (Figures 4.7 B-6.2 and 4.7 B-6.3).

-The Sippel site was located on a rolling ground moraine landscape midway between Lake Michigan and the southern end of Lake Winnebago.
+The Sippel site was located on the rolling ground moraine landscape midway between Lake Michigan and the southern end of Lake Winnebago.
 The Sippel Site is a nineteenth century homestead that extends 185 feet by 70 feet.
 The artifact assemblage contains a large quantity of construction hardware, domestic, personal, and food-related debris.
 The Sippel Site represents a mid-nineteenth century Yankee homestead/farm occupied between 1848 and 1875 by one or two Yankee immigrant families from New England.

 Impact to the site is unavoidable for any of the alternatives.
-At this location it is not possible to alter the alignment to avoid impacts without creating additional relocations on the south side of WIS 23.
+At this location, it is not possible to alter the alignment to avoid impacts without creating additional relocations on the south side of WIS 23.
 Figure 5.5-1 illustrates the location of the site with respect to the Passing Lane, Hybrid, and 4-lane On-Alignment Alternatives.
 The 4-lane On-alignment Alternative would affect much of the site.
-The Passing Lane and Hybrid Alternatives would affect less of the site, however Corridor Preservation associated with the Passing Lane, Hybrid and 4-lane On-alignment Alternatives would encompass the same area affected by the 4-lane On-alignment Alternative.
+The Passing Lane and Hybrid Alternatives would affect less of the site, however corridor preservation associated with the Passing Lane, Hybrid and 4-lane On-alignment Alternatives would encompass the same area affected by the 4-lane On-alignment Alternative.